r-pathak/my-quant/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+3. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.
+### Voice Assistant Setup

+To use the voice assistant feature:

+1. Sign up for a Vapi account at [vapi.ai](https://vapi.ai)
+2. Get your public key from the Vapi dashboard
+3. Add it to your `.env.local` file as `NEXT_PUBLIC_VAPI_PUBLIC_KEY`
+4. Click the "myquant update" button in the portfolio view to start a voice call

+The assistant will provide personalized market updates based on your current holdings.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.